 Effective motivation can significantly boost the performance of your sales and marketing staff.
 Salespeople in particular often respond well to a combination of financial incentives and management support, driving increased sales and profitability

 Here are the key ways to motivate your sales and marketing team - and some pitfalls to avoid.

 Financial incentives such as sales commission can have a powerful influence on staff behaviour.
 Setting targets and other key performance indicators is essential.

-To be successful, incentives should be based on what you want people to achieve.
-For example, commissions might be based on the profitability of sales rather than simply revenue, and only payable when customers pay rather than when orders are placed.
+To be successful, incentives should be based on what you want your salespeople to achieve.
+For example, commissions might be based on the profitability of sales, rather than simply revenue, and only payable when customers pay rather than when orders are placed.

-Competitive remuneration packages help you attract and retain quality employees.
-Offering relatively low basic pay and high incentive payments can reduce the strain on cashflow but may risk encouraging an over aggressive approach to sales.
+Competitive remuneration packages help you attract and retain quality sales employees.
+Offering relatively low basic pay and high incentive payments can reduce the strain on cashflow, but may risk encouraging an over aggressive approach to sales.

 Any targets set should be a realistic assessment of what is achievable, taking into account market conditions.
-Employees are more likely to buy in to targets that are agreed rather than imposed.
+Employees are more likely to buy into targets that are agreed rather than imposed.

 Marketing employees at all levels can benefit from coaching support, particularly when they are relatively new to the role.
 Make yourself available as a resource - for example, if a salesperson wants you to attend a crucial meeting to help close a big deal.

 Employees respond to praise; criticising staff for problems that are outside their control is counterproductive.
 It’s important, too, that employees feel they are being treated fairly: for example, by ensuring that the most profitable sales accounts are shared out equitably.